AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 The standard windows swig version 3 or 4 is suitable for Basilisk (see `Configuration Instructions <http://www.swig.org/Doc1.3/Windows.html#Windows_swig_exe>`__).

+- Download the swig zip file, which includes ``swig.exe`` file, and unzip it into somewhere like ``C:/Program Files/Swig``
+- Add swig path into environment variables using the following steps:

+  - Right-click on My Computer, Select Properties
+  - Under the Advanced tab, Select Environment Variables
+  - Under the System Variables panel, Select Path, and Click Edit
+  - Add the ``swig.exe`` directory to your path

 Example added path formats::

    PYTHON_INCLUDE = C:\Program Files\Python27\include